bengimbel/knightpath-serverless-workers/README.md

 ## Description

 This is a serverless application I build with Cloudflare workers.
-This application has two deployed services
+This application has two services

 1. api
 2. consumer